onisimb/onisimb/README.md

 -->
 # Welcome to My GitHub Profile!

-Here you'll find an assortment of projects, contributions, and code samples that showcase my skills and experience in the world of software development.
+Here you'll find an assortment of projects, contributions, and code samples that showcase my skills and experience in the world of software development and data analysis.
 Feel free to explore and discover the various repositories I have worked on.

 ## About Me